 No. It is NOT possible to get COVID-19 from any of the vaccines available.

 Allergies that are not related to medications or vaccines, such as allergies to foods, animals, and pollen, are not an issue.
-Do not get the Pfizer, Moderna, or Johnson & Johnson COVID-19 vaccine if you have had a severe allergic reaction (i.e., anaphylaxis) to vaccines or the components of that vaccine.
+Do not get any COVID-19 vaccine if you have had a severe allergic reaction (i.e., anaphylaxis) to vaccines or the components of that vaccine.
 If you have a history of severe medication allergies, please discuss with your health care provider.